Matthew Beniers Game Preview: Kraken vs. Avalanche

 Beniers Season Stats Insights

-- Through 13 games this year, Beniers has yet to score a goal.
+- Beniers has scored a goal in one of 15 games this season.

-- Beniers has recorded a point in a game four times this season over 13 games played, with multiple points in two games.
+- In five of 15 games this season, Beniers has recorded a point, including two games with two or more points.

-- In four of 13 games this year, Beniers has had an assist, including two games with multiple assists.
+- Beniers has had an assist in a game four times this year over 15 games played, with multiple assists in two games.

-- Beniers' odds on his points prop carry an implied probability of 52.4% that he goes over.
+- The implied probability that Beniers hits the over on his points over/under is 54.5%, based on the odds.

 Sign up for Underdog fantasy today.